omyro/my-ansible-repo/README.md

 First, launch five EC2 instances in us-east-1.
 Using the free tier options, launch three ubuntu servers and two amazon linux 2 servers.

 Under advanced details, make sure to select an EC2 SSM role for the IAM instance profile to be able to connect to the instances via the Session Manager.

+Also, make sure the security group attached to the instances allows inbound SSH traffic.

 Once they have launched, update their names, designating one of the ubuntu servers as the controller, and the other two as clients.
 Assign names to the amazon linux 2 clients as well.